 - The X Factors: An admirably brief Whitehall & Industry Group publication listing the Key Factors that underlie Good Decision-Making.

-And here are some reports which contain much valuable and detailed advice:
+Here are some other reports which contain much valuable and detailed analysis and advice:

 - Professional Policy Making for the Twenty First Century